 For candidates taking the full-time course, the examination for the Degree of Master of Public Health is held in the Summer only.
 It will include written and oral sections in the subjects of the curriculum.
 A candidate will not be admitted to the examination until he/she has completed the course of instruction to the satisfaction of the University.
-A candidate must pass the whole of the examination at one time.
 For candidates taking the two-year, part-time course, an examination will be held at the end of each year in the relevant subjects.

-Further particulars may be obtained from the Department of Public Health Medicine and Epidemiology, University College Dublin, Earlsfort Terrace, Dublin 2 (telephone: 01-7167345).
+Further particulars may be obtained from the Department of Public Health Medicine and Epidemiology, University College Dublin, Earlsfort Terrace, Dublin 2 (telephone: +353 1 7167345; fax: +353 1 7167407; email: public.health@ucd.ie).